LaTableRouge/Scenery/README.md

 - Implemented in vanilla JavaScript, SCSS, and PHP (why PHP ? because I like it).
 - Compiled with ViteJS.

+## Upcoming Features

+- **Tilt Angle Adjustment**: The tilt angle for the planets is not right idk why.

+- **Accurate Stars' Positions**: We're also planning to incorporate accurate star positions based on location and time, adding a touch of realism to the night sky.

 ## Table of Contents

 - [Installation](#installation)